Hny0305Lin/nearlink-toolbox-docs/src/content/docs/en/toolbox-api/example.md

 ---
 title: API Documentation
-description: This is a brief description of the API documentation.
+description: This is a simple description of the API documentation.
 ---

 # API Documentation

-This is a brief description of the API documentation.
+This is a simple description of the API documentation.

 ## Further Reading